Kylo Ren - Hasbro - The Force Awakens (2015)

 Review_WeequayTVC025 Review_WeequayTVC026 Review_WeequayTVC027 Review_WeequayTVC028

 Weequay shines from head to toe.
-It’s one and only issue is mismatched knees and ankle joints (Hasbro thankfully got the elbow joints the right color).
-Yes, this is typically enough to deflate the most avid collector, but it may not be as bad as you think.
-The "good" news in this error however is that the knee joints, while still the incorrect color, are light like his pants and the "clash" doesn’t scream out like other figures have.
-Moving along, Weequay is a dream come true in every other way.
-He represents everything great about what Hasbro’s sculptors can do.
-The detailed head sculpt, the textured vest, the gauntlets, the tucked-in pants and the short sculpted and pliable skirt are all proof of the brilliance that these sculptors possess.
+Its only issue is mismatched knees and ankle joints (Hasbro thankfully corrected this travesty with the 2023 reissue, and they always got the elbow joints right).
+Many collectors took issue with the “discolored” joints, but it could have been worse.
+Now that we have a corrected version, Weequay should hold up as a dream come true for collectors in every other way except for articulation.
+Weequay represents everything great about what Hasbro’s sculptors can do.
+The detailed head sculpt, the textured vest, the gauntlets, the tucked-in pants, and the sculpted, pliable skirt are all proof of these sculptors’ brilliance.
 It also should prove to you why no other licensee but Hasbro is suited to oversee the production of toys made for the Star Wars line.
-Weequay has full use of his ball-jointed articulation.
-This is an answer to prayer because other action figures with shoulder armor (namely 2011’s TVC Clone Trooper (VC45) and TVC AT-RT Driver (VC46) figures) basically have no shoulder articulation because of the way the sculpt inhibits the movement.
-Well, with Weequay, you contain attain full movement in both shoulders which is especially important for having him hold his force pike.
-The shoulder armor is designed in a way to slide right into the socket instead of stopping it cold.
-His hands have also been thoroughly sculpted to accept not only the force pike, but also the included skiff guard blaster.
-He doesn’t come with a holster for the gun, but rest easy knowing that it can be stowed in his hands with a very firm grip for alternate display.
-Weequay has a solid center of gravity and can be configured into a wide array of positions.
-Just check out our photo gallery for just some examples.
-Oh, and for those curious about his real name, it looks like it is Pagetti Rook.
-At least this is true in the Expanded Universe.
+Weequay has full use of the included ball-jointed articulation.
+Action figures with shoulder armor (namely 2011’s TVC Clone Trooper (VC45) and TVC AT-RT Driver (VC46) figures) have almost no shoulder articulation because of the way the tooling inhibits movement.
+With Weequay, you can attain entire movement in both shoulders, which is especially important for having the figure hold the force pike.
+Hasbro designed the shoulder armor to slide into the socket instead of stopping it cold.
+And the figure’s hands have also been thoroughly sculpted to accept the force pike and the included skiff guard blaster.
+Weequay doesn’t come with a holster for the gun, but you can freely stow it into the hands with a substantial grip for alternate display.
+Weequay has a solid center of gravity, which allows you to configure it into various positions.
+Check out our Photo Gallery to see what’s possible.
+While a modern update to Weequay has been long-awaited, it was the right thing to do on Hasbro’s part to make us wait so long for this character.

 Collector Notes